What happens when a person has a nervous tic. Nervous tic - causes and treatment in adults. How to treat nervous tics using Tibetan medicine

 Diagnostics

 Among the listed disorders, it is relatively easy to diagnose a nervous tic of the eye.
-The causes and treatment will depend on the initial pathology, so after discussing the symptoms, the doctor will most likely refer you to a psychologist to assess your mental health.
+The causes and treatment will depend on the initial pathology, so after discussing the symptoms, the doctor will most likely refer you to a psychologist to evaluate your mental state.

-It is very important to immediately delete physiological diseases from the possible causes of the tick.
-The doctor will ask you to clarify if you are observing other symptoms of the disease before deciding on diagnostic examinations.
-An electroencephalogram (EEG) may be needed to measure the electrical activity of the brain.
-This test helps to identify epilepsy, which can be the cause of a problem such as a nervous tic in the eye.
+It is very important to immediately delete from possible reasons tics physiological diseases.
+Your doctor will ask you to see if you are experiencing other symptoms of the disease before deciding to conduct diagnostic tests.
+An electroencephalogram (EEG) may be needed to measure electrical activity brain.
+This examination helps identify epilepsy, which may be the cause of a problem such as nervous tic of the eye.

-Causes and treatment are also determined by the results of electromyography, an examination done to detect abnormalities in the functioning of muscles or nerves.
-Since a tic is primarily a muscle spasm against the background of neurology, the results of EMG can have a significant impact on the choice of a therapy method.
+Causes and treatment are also determined by the results of electromyography, a test done to identify problems with muscle or nerve function.
+Since a tic is primarily a muscle spasm due to neurology, the results of EMG can have a significant impact on the choice of therapy.

 How to distinguish a tic from Lou Gehrig's disease

-• Lou Gehrig's disease, also known as amyotrophic lateral sclerosis, is a rare disorder, while a wide variety of tics, including not only muscles, but also atypical manifestations such as nerve tics of the finger, are very common.
+• Lou Gehrig's disease, also known as amyotrophic lateral sclerosis, is a rare disorder, while a variety of tics, including not only muscle tics but also atypical manifestations such as nervous tics of the finger, are a very common problem.

-• Patients with amyotrophic lateral sclerosis suffer primarily from muscle weakness, and only secondarily from involuntary muscle contractions.
-With tics, the need for involuntary movements initially arises, which in some cases may be accompanied by a chronic feeling of fatigue.
+• Patients with amyotrophic lateral sclerosis suffer primarily from muscle weakness, and only secondarily - from involuntary muscle contractions.
+When a tic occurs, the need for involuntary movements initially arises, which in some cases may be accompanied by a chronic feeling of fatigue.

 • Often, with both pathologies, the patient's eye twitches.
-Treatment, as a rule, does not have an obvious effect, since an ordinary tic is a symptom, not a disease, and amyotrophic lateral sclerosis simply does not respond to therapy.
-Nevertheless, the nature of the spasm in these disorders is significantly different: an ordinary movement disorder begins in one area of the face or body and can eventually migrate to another area, while spasms in ALS, starting in one place, over time cover the entire body.
+Treatment, as a rule, has no obvious effect, since the common tic is a symptom, not a disease, and amyotrophic lateral sclerosis simply cannot be treated.
+However, the nature of the spasm in these disorders is significantly different: a common movement disorder begins in one area of the face or body and can migrate to another area over time, while spasms in ALS, starting in one place, over time cover the entire body.

 • In transient and chronic motor disorders, involuntary contractions occur in healthy muscle tissue.
-In Lou Gehrig's disease, the spasm is caused by the gradual necrosis of the muscles.
-This difference can be observed firsthand on electromyography, which gives normal results in a simple tic and indicates the presence of severe pathology in amyotrophic lateral sclerosis.
+In Lou Gehrig's disease, spasm is caused by the gradual death of muscles.
+This difference can be observed firsthand on electromyography, which gives normal results at simple tick and indicates the presence of severe pathology in amyotrophic lateral sclerosis.

 Treatment

-Common tics do not require special treatment, as they go away on their own and are not an independent disease.
-However, an adult patient may need therapy if this disorder interferes with full-time work or normal social life.
+Ordinary tics do not require special treatment, as they go away on their own and are not an independent disease.
+However, adult patients may need therapy if the disorder interferes with their ability to function fully or lead a normal social life.

-If you are diagnosed with a nervous tic, what can you do to get rid of it?
+If you are diagnosed with a nervous tic, what should you do to get rid of it?
 The most common treatments for tics include:

-• psychological stress reduction programs, stress management training;
+• reduction programs psychological stress, stress management training;

 • psychotherapy;